darylnauman/employee-tracker/README.md

 ![Screenshot of initial user prompt.](./assets/images/employee-tracker-screenshot-01.png)

 ![Screenshot of view all employees output.](./assets/images/employee-tracker-screenshot-02.png)

+## Questions
+Please contact me (see my profile), I'm happy to answer any questions.

 ## License
 This product is under the MIT License.